-CRIJ 2323 Legal Aspects of Law Enforcement 3:3:0
+CRIJ 2323 Legal Aspects of Law Enforcement

-Police responsibilities; authority; constitutional constraints; laws of arrest, search and seizure; police liability.
+Police authority; responsibilities; constitutional constraints; laws of arrest, search and seizure; police liability.

-Prerequisite: CRIJ 1306 and 1310 recommended Type: ACAD
+Prerequisite: CRIJ 1306 and 1310 recommended

 CRIJ 2328 Police Systems and Practices

 This course examines the establishment, role and function of police in a democratic society.
 It will focus on types of police agencies and their organizational structure, police-community interaction, police ethics, and use of authority.